tashraf-745/Interactive-Data-Vis-Fall2025/src/lab_0/readme.md

 # Lab 0: Getting Started

 The goals for this tutorial are:

-* to set up installations for your local development environment
+- to set up installations for your local development environment
-* to learn how to serve your pages so that you can see/interact with them while you are coding
+- to learn how to serve your pages so that you can see/interact with them while you are coding
-* to get comfortable with the Github workflow
+- to get comfortable with the Github workflow
-* to set up a public site to showcase your work
+- to set up a public site to showcase your work

 The assignment requirements are as follows:

 1. Replicate the local environment created in class on your own computer ([Installations](#installations))
 2. Fork this repository, set up github pages, and initialize your upstream repository ([Github Setup](#github-setup))
 3. Edit the `index.md` file to include:
-    1. Markdown: A page header (`#`), some smaller header (`##` or `###`), and some text content (about anything!)
+   1. Markdown: A page header (`#`), some smaller header (`##` or `###`), and some text content
-    2. HTML: A table, an image, and a link
+   2. HTML: A table, a list, and an image
-    3. JS: a button that increments some value which is displayed in the client.
+   3. JS: an input that adds
 4. Submit your [deployed link](#4-set-up-your-github-pages-for-your-deployment) as a comment on the lab 0 commons post.

 Bonus:

 - Try adding an image

 ---